nv78/CornellRobots/README.md

 # Cornell Robots

-Welcome to Natan Vidra's Github Repository.
-Here you can find a few URL's to projects that I worked on throughout my time at Cornell.
+Here you can find a few URL's to Robotics projects that I worked on throughout my time at Cornell.

 [A Trash Picking Robot](https://www.youtube.com/watch?v=2ZQ6K4d6SNc)